RichardOtter/Genealogy-scripts/RM/Test_External_Files/ReadMe.txt

 =========-
-Switching between RM 8, RM 9 and RM 10
+Switching between RM 8, RM 9, RM 10 and RM 11
 This section probably applies to no-one.
 Please don't read it and get confused !
 If the machine running the script has had multiple versions of RootsMagic installed, over the years, there may be slightly unexpected behavior in some